CFP: The African CAT: Language, Identity, and Communication Accommodation in African Contexts

 Work for CID:

-John Corbett wrote KC9: Communicative Competence, and was interviewed on this topic.
+John Corbett wrote KC9: Communicative Competence, was interviewed on this topic, and has co-authored a guest post on Critical Intercultural Pedagogy for Difficult Times.
 He also was one of the organizers of the Roundtable on Intercultural Dialogue in Asia, co-sponsored by CID.